 What makes addressing health disparity difficult is that each social determinant is unique, influencing health outcomes in a myriad of ways.
 For instance, there is health equity research that show race, gender and ethnicity contribute to health disparity and unequal treatment.
 Unintentional and intentional biases amongst healthcare professionals play a significant role in the kind of treatment one receives, as the care of certain groups is sometimes prioritized over others.
 This discrimination extends to age as well but in different ways.
 For instance, some healthcare professionals may assume a diagnosis based on aging rather than taking a more critical examination of a particular issue.
 On top of that, clinical trials don’t always include elderly communities, which can create inaccurate results when testing the effects of certain medications.
 Tackling discriminatory health treatment is incredibly important, especially as the U.S. population ages and becomes more diverse.

-Geographic location can also act as a major contributor to perpetuating health disparity, as many healthcare facilities reside in and around metropolitan areas.
+Geographic location can also act as a major contributor to perpetuating healthcare inequalities, as many healthcare facilities reside in and around metropolitan areas.
 In a recent study of endocrinologists, 95.4% of these healthcare professionals operated out of more populated areas, while only 2% served rural communities which results in limited access to care for those in remote areas.

 US healthcare is also incredibly expensive.
 According to data by Health System Tracker, health spending in the United States averaged out around $10,996 per person in 2019.
 This average spend ranked as the highest in the world when compared alongside other wealthy countries, far outpacing Switzerland, the next highest ranked country in healthcare spending, by 42%.
 Unequal access to insurance only worsens the issue within the US, as for many, health insurance is tied to employment, and not every employer provides adequate care plans.
 According to data from the US Census Bureau roughly 26.1 million Americans were without health insurance in 2019, which amounts to approximately 8% of the total population.